Sequence database setup: NCBI nr

 It is essential for NCBIprot (or whatever name you use for the database) to be listed on the IgnoreDupeAccessions line in the Options section of mascot.dat.

-Configuration example for Mascot 2.3 and earlier
+Configuration example for Mascot 2.3

 For this example, nr.gz was downloaded to a folder named C:\Inetpub\MASCOT\sequence\NCBIprot\current.
 The file was decompressed using gzip, and renamed to NCBIprot_20160901.fasta.